Electron-Cash/Nostron/README.md

 # Known Issues

-1. Nostron does only a reasonable job dealing with bad relays when posting and listening.
-Hopefully, a bad relay won't cause the whole app to crash, but you may get mixed results in terms of not all posts or queries may happen consistently on all relays -- for example, if the relay is overloaded, it may not respond in time.

-2. Nostron should probably use waiting dialogs or other UI interaction to prevent the user from clicking too many times when a network call is being made.
+1. Nostron should probably use waiting dialogs or other UI interaction to prevent the user from clicking too many times when a network call is being made.
 Be gentle and wait 10 seconds after posting or refreshing the feed.
 (When you make a post, the text will intentionally vanish from the input bar when the posting is complete.)

-3. Nostron does not gracefully handle having multiple wallet files open at once.
+2. Nostron does not gracefully handle having multiple wallet files open at once.
 Please only use it with a single wallet file open at a time.

 # Roadmap